 - Law 12529/2011 (Antitrust Law) and applicable related regulation

 VII.
 Concepts and Acronyms

-- Act of Economic Concentration: operations of merger and acquisition of assets, takeover, incorporation, partnership agreement, consortium or joint venture involving two or more companies, in which the economic groups involved have registered in the year preceding referred operation, the objective sales levels provided for in prevailing laws.
+- Act of Economic Concentration: Operations of merger and acquisition of assets, takeover, incorporation, partnership agreement, consortium or joint venture involving two or more companies, in which the economic groups involved have registered in the year preceding referred operation, the objective sales territories provided for in prevailing laws.